MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 When you manage devices through security settings management:

-- You can use the Microsoft Intune admin center or the Microsoft 365 Defender portal to configure policies for endpoint security for Defender for Endpoint and assign those policies to Azure Active Directory (Azure AD) groups.
+- You can use the Microsoft Intune admin center or the Microsoft 365 Defender portal to configure policies for endpoint security for Defender for Endpoint and assign those policies to Microsoft Entra ID groups.
 The Defender portal includes the user interface for device views, policy management, and reports for security settings management.

   To view guidance on managing the Intune endpoint security policies from within the Defender portal, see [Manage endpoint security policies in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/manage-security-policies) in the Defender content.

-- Devices get their assigned policies based on their Azure AD device object.
-A device that isn’t already registered in Azure Active Directory is joined as part of this solution.
+- Devices get their assigned policies based on their Entra ID device object.
+A device that isn’t already registered in Microsoft Entra is joined as part of this solution.

 - When a device receives a policy, the Defender for Endpoint components on the device enforce the policy and report on the device's status.
 The device's status is available in the Microsoft Intune admin center and the Microsoft 365 Defender portal.